Campbell valley regional park

 (b) Shaggy Mane Trail

-The 11 km long Shaggy Mane Trail connects the entire park and is the finest place to hike in Campbell Valley regional park.
+The 11 km long Shaggy Mane Trail connects the entire park and is the finest place to hike in Campbell Valley Regional Park.
 It is a sharp climb.
 It is recommended to go horse riding via this trail.

-The Shaggy mane trail loop is the top dog walking trail in Campbell valley regional park.
+The Shaggy Mane Trail Loop is the top dog walking trail in Campbell Valley Regional Park.
 The trail is usually calm in the mornings and evenings but gets busier in the afternoons.
-Please wear waterproof boots, the trail is a bit muddy from time to time.
+It is recommended to wear waterproof boots; the trail is sometimes a bit muddy.

 (c) Ravine Trail